-- Vertical or horizontal
+- Vertical or horizontal positioning

 - Shelf can hold up to 3kg

-It's an unassuming speaker that will blend into most home décors and it looks great.
-The outer casing is plastic, much like the Sonos Play:5 and there is a similar design language too, with soft edges and curved corners for an elegant finish.
+The Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker has a simple, sophisticated design that reflects both companies.
+It's an unassuming speaker that will blend into most home decors.
+The outer casing is plastic, much like the Sonos Play:5, and there is a similar design language too, with soft edges and curved corners.

-The Symfonisk Book Shelf Wi-Fi Speaker is a little wider than the Sonos Play:3 in terms of size, but not as tall, offering a slim body that can be positioned vertically or horizontally, as the Sonos Play:3 can.
+The Symfonisk Book Shelf Wi-Fi Speaker is a little wider than the Sonos Play:3 in terms of size, but not as tall, offering a slim body that can be positioned vertically or horizontally, just as the Sonos Play:3 can.

 In the vertical position, the Symfonisk speaker will sit on a bookshelf or a piece of furniture, blending seamlessly into its surroundings.
 For the Ikea fans out there, it fits perfectly into the squares of the popular Ikea Kallax storage range.